dssg/aequitas/README.md

 With this sequence, we would sample a dataset, train a FairGBM model, and then adjust the scores to have equal FPR per group (Predictive equality).

 ## 📜 Features of the Toolkit
-- **Metrics**: Audits based on confusion matrix-based metrics with flexibility to select the more important metrics depending on use-case.
+- **Metrics**: Audits based on confusion matrix-based metrics with flexibility to select the more important ones depending on use-case.
 - **Plotting options**: The major outcomes of bias auditing and experimenting offer also plots adequate to different user objectives.
 - **Fair ML methods**: Interface and implementation of several Fair ML methods, including pre-, in-, and post-processing methods.
 - **Datasets**: Two "families" of datasets included, named [BankAccountFraud](https://arxiv.org/pdf/2211.13358) and [FolkTables](https://arxiv.org/abs/2108.04884).